Steps to followfollowCall us: 514 270-8462

 - This first contact aims first to determine if our services can meet your needs and, if so, to collect the basic data necessary for the constitution of your file.

-- At the end of this 30-minutes meeting, we will provide you with a registration certificate, if applicable, and we will make an appointment for your first intake / assessment interview.
+- You should plan 2 hours for this first meeting.
+At it's end, we will provide you with a registration certificate, if applicable, and we will make an appointment for your first intake interview.

 - It is also at this point that we will ask you to sign a payment agreement.
 Since the services you receive are only partially funded, we require a financial contribution based on your income.